Javed-Akhter-Shaik/Web-Page/VR-Portfolio.md

     allowfullscreen>
   </iframe>
   <h3>Real-time Measurement of Mechanical Components</h3>
-  <p><b>Description:</b> Immersive VR environment that allows users to interact with mechanical components and measure distances and dimensions dynamically in real-time.</p>
+  <p><b>Description:</b>The goal of this project is to build an immersive VR environment where users can interact with mechanical components & Measure distances and dimensions in real-time.</p>
   <p><b>Tech Stack:</b> Unity3D, C#, XR Interaction Toolkit, Physics Engine</p>
 </div>